 EHR systems can also alert a physician to patterns in a patient's file that could be a result of an infection.
 The system pulls data about the patient, their medications and their test results and runs them through a filter of known conditions, alerting the care team if the results could indicate a life-threatening infection such as sepsis.
 While healthcare workers assess this data as part of their professional duties, the alert serves as a back-up in case of overlooked or hard-to-detect symptoms.

 Another way EHR may soon impact healthcare is the use of medical records rather than insurance claims as a way to measure and track infection rates.
-Looking at sepsis records, one study found that claims data showed a 10% increase in sepsis rates over a period of 5 years with a 7% decrease in mortality, while EHR data showed no significant change in either rates or mortality.
+Looking at sepsis records, researchers found that claims data showed a 10% increase in sepsis rates over a period of 5 years with a 7% decrease in mortality, while EHR data showed no significant change in either rates or mortality.
 The study concluded that changes in sepsis numbers may be more as a result of changes in coding practices rather than changes in disease diagnosis.

 As with all fields feeling the impact of "Big Data," medical care will have to invest time and effort into creating the algorithms that turn mountains of data points into meaningful results.
 As software companies, entrepreneurs, and healthcare professionals work to create this infrastructure, we consumers are sure to see many changes in the years to come.